 My time in the Canadian Rockies still remains one of my most memorable times, having traveled by back back and staying at campsites along the way, observing humming birds for the first time, along with black bears, elk, deer and stunning scenery which remains to be challenged.
 It is one of those journeys where you find yourself lost in wide landscapes of wilderness, with the time to listen to the thoughts of nature and your inner self.
 That is precious enough.

-The largest town in Banff National Park (4.85 km², 1.9 sq mi), located in Alberta’s Rockies, it is the town with the highst elevation in Canada, located 126 km west of Calgary and 58 km east of Lake Louise, on the Trans-Canada Highwaey.
+The largest town in Banff National Park (4.85 km², 1.9 sq mi), located in Alberta’s Rockies, it is the town with the highest elevation in Canada, located 126 km west of Calgary and 58 km east of Lake Louise, on the Trans-Canada Highway.

 The hamlet of Lake Louise with views of several snow-capped mountains including Mount Temple, Mount Whyte and Mount Niblock.
-The village has a small shopping center called which includes a park visitor center, grocery store, bakery, sporting goods store, and fast-food establishments.
+The village has a small shopping centre called which includes a park visitor centre, grocery store, bakery, sporting goods store, and fast-food establishments.